-Osteosynthesis:.
-As regards isolated fractures, it is an absolute indication when they cause a joint blockage.
+Osteosynthesis: As regards isolated fractures, it is an absolute indication when they cause a joint blockage.
 (Mason type 2) Step over 2 mm, joint fragment over 30%, neck fractures with angling over 30 degrees.

 Low profile plates and screws implants or cannulated are applied.

 Surgical approach: (Kocher) between the anconeus and extensor carpi ulnaris (ECU), it provides good access to the back fragments and safety to the posterior interosseous nerve.
-Another option is extensor digitorium comunis (EDC) splinting to avoid iatrogenic injuries.
+Another option is extensor digitorum comunis (EDC) splinting to avoid iatrogenic injuries.

 Osteosynthesis should be placed in the safe interval to avoid interference with the proximal radio-ulnar joint which is located 110 external degrees with the elbow in neutral pronation-supination.

 In complex fractures, osteosynthesis or prosthesis?
-It is convenient not to get more than three fragments with no impaction or deformity with enough bone quality and without metaphyseal bone loss to achieve a stable internal fixation.
+It is convenient not to get more than three fragments with no impaction or deformity with enough bone quality and without metaphyseal bone loss to achieve stable internal fixation.
 In many cases, these fracture features are determined at surgery time.

 Arthroplasty: Indication for non-repairable fractures.
 A prosthesis-sized appropriate choice is important to avoid articular stiffness.